Message passing

 msg.post("other_object#script", "set_stats", stats)

 There is a hard limit to the message parameter table size.
 This limit is set to 2 kilobytes.
-There is currently no trivial way to figure out the exact memory size a table consumes but you can use collectgarbage("count") at before and after inserting the table to monitor memory use.
+There is currently no trivial way to figure out the exact memory size a table consumes but you can use collectgarbage("count") before and after inserting the table to monitor memory use.

 Shorthands